J&J Medical Connect

 5.9

-Abbreviations: DLQI, Dermatology Life Quality Index; NR, nonresponder (patient not achieving PASI 90 at week 28); PASI, Psoriasis Area and Severity Index; PASI 90, ≥90% improvement in Psoriasis Area and Severity Index score from baseline; R, responder (patient achieving PASI 90 at week 28); ss-IGA, scalp-specific Investigator’s Global Assessment.
+Abbreviations: DLQI, Dermatology Life Quality Index; NR, nonresponder (patient not achieving PASI 90 at week 28); PASI, Psoriasis Area and Severity Index; PASI 90, ≥90% improvement in Psoriasis Area and Severity Index score from baseline; PBO, placebo; R, responder (patient achieving PASI 90 at week 28); ss-IGA, scalp-specific Investigator’s Global Assessment.

 aIncluded patients with a PASI 90 response at week 28 and randomized to continue TREMFYA through week 48.